C3BI-pasteur-fr/python-course-1/source/Introduction.rst

    are languages people speak, such as english, french.
 They were not design by people and evovle naturally.

 :Formal languages:
-   are laguages that are designed by people for specifi applications.
+   are languages that are designed by people for specific applications.
 For instance, the notation that mathemathicians use is a formal language that is particularly good at denoting relationships among numbers and symbols.
    Chemists use a formal language to represent the chemical structure of molecules.
    And most importantly: